jfro/butteredurls/README.md

-Lessn More 2.0.0
+Lessn More 2.0.1
 ===============

 Homepage: <http://lessnmore.net>
 Source/Fork: <http://github.com/alanhogan/lessmore>

-Lessn More is a personal url shortener.
+Lessn More is a personal URL shortener.

-Features:
+### Features

 *	The ability to use custom short URLs (slugs), unlike Lessn
 *	A bookmarklet that even supports custom short URLs